10 sinking fund examples that actually work

 In this guide, I’ll share 10 real-life sinking fund examples that I’ve either used myself or helped friends and clients implement.
 Each of them can make your financial life more predictable and much easier to manage.

-1. What is a sinking fund?
+1. What is a sinking fund meaning?

 A sinking fund is a way to prepare for future expenses by saving a small amount over time.
 It’s different from an emergency fund, which handles surprises.
 A sinking fund is for expected, irregular expenses like car repairs, annual bills, or holiday travel.